petersenpeter/CellExplorer/docs/tutorials/metadata-tutorial.md

 ---
 # Metadata tutorial (draft)
 {: .no_toc}
-This tutorial shows you how to generate the metadata struct used by the Cell Explorer [defined here](https://petersenpeter.github.io/Cell-Explorer/pipeline/data-structure-and-format/#session-metadata). .
+This tutorial shows you how to generate the [metadata struct](https://petersenpeter.github.io/Cell-Explorer/pipeline/data-structure-and-format/#session-metadata) used by the Cell Explorer.

 1. Define the basepath of the dataset to run.
 The dataset should at minimum consist of a `basename.dat`, a `basename.xml` and spike sorted data.
 ```m